From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Introduction

 \section{Introduction}

-Key transitions are a critical aspect of Internet-scale cryptographically enhanced infrastructures.
-The Internet, however, is composed of loosely-federated administrative domains, and managing cryptography under those conditions presents operational challenges.
+Key transitions are critical for cryptographically enhanced infrastructures at the Internet-scale.
+The Internet is composed of loosely-federated administrative domains, and managing cryptographic keys under those conditions raises operational challenges in particular whenever domains depend on one another.
 Mismanagement of cryptography can lead to security shortfalls in those systems and infrastructures that depend on them~(\eg \cite{l-edcs-13,k-ddd-13,p-cpsci-16,t-llir-20}).
-Paul Mockapetris and Kevin J. Dunlap (1988) wrote, ``Distributing authority for a database does not distribute a corresponding amount of expertise''~\cite{mockapetris-sigcomm88}.
-With DNSSEC, which begun its global deployment in 2005, these words ring true again, but perhaps as the question: \emph{can} distributing responsibility to manage cryptographic material \emph{teach us} the corresponding amount of expertise?
+Regarding DNS, Paul Mockapetris and Kevin J. Dunlap (1988) wrote, ``Distributing authority for a database does not distribute a corresponding amount of expertise''~\cite{mockapetris-sigcomm88}.
+DNSSEC, which began its global deployment in 2005, implicitly raised the question: \emph{Can} distributing responsibility to manage cryptographic material \emph{teach us} the corresponding amount of expertise?

-One task that is common in DNSSEC is to periodically change the cryptographic keys that are being used.
-In some cases this is done as a hygienic prescription, in others it can be an emergency response to a security event (such as from a key compromise, or a cryptosystem weakness).
-The changing of keys is a process called key rollover (or key transitioning, as we discuss below).
-This is a process in which a system gracefully transitions from using keys that are \emph{departing}, \ie removed, to using keys that are \emph{remaining}, \ie unchanged or newly added, while ensuring continuity of protections during the change.
-Following structured process models for key transitions is critical for maintaining the security assurances of the overall system, and different infrastructures dictate different processes, and prescribe them in different ways~\cite{rfc5011,rfc7583,rfc6480,barker2007nist}.
-While guidance for DNSSEC key life cycle management and timing exists in RFCs, a more foundational evaluation framework is needed so the community can quantify and evaluate \emph{all} operational complexities, and to not only compare them to prescribed guidance but to each other as well.
+In DNSSEC it is common to periodically change the cryptographic keys in use.
+In some cases this is done as a hygienic prescription, in others it can be an emergency response to a security event (such as a key compromise or a cryptosystem weakness).
+The changing of keys is a process called key transitioning (or key rollover).
+In this process, a system gracefully transitions from using keys that are \emph{departing}, \ie being removed, to using keys that are \emph{remaining}, \ie kept unchanged or being newly added, while ensuring continuity of protections during the change.
+Following structured and validated process models for key transitions is critical for maintaining the security assurances of the overall system.
+Different infrastructures dictate different processes and prescribe them in different ways~\cite{rfc5011,rfc7583,rfc6480,barker2007nist}.
+While guidance for DNSSEC key life cycle management and timing exists in RFCs, a more foundational evaluation framework is missing so that the community can quantify and evaluate \emph{all} operational aspects.
+Such a framework would not only allow us to compare real deployments to prescribed guidance but to each others as well.